-During surgery a urinary diversion can be created at almost any level in the urinary system.
-An opening is made through the skin in the abdomen that allows the passage of urine that is made by the kidneys down the ureters and out through the stoma (called a urinary diversion).
+During surgery, a urinary diversion can be created at almost any level in the urinary system.
+An opening is made through the skin in the abdomen that allows the passage of urine that is made by the kidneys down the ureters and out through the stoma.
 Depending upon your child's specific medical condition, you may be instructed to apply an ostomy pouch over the opening to collect urine.

 Occasionally, in infants and toddlers, a vesicostomy may be created as a temporary means to divert the urine directly from the bladder.
 This is when an incision is made below the umbilicus ("belly button") and into the top of the bladder.
-This is then brought up and sutured to the abdominal skin opening as a small ostomy.
+The opening of the bladder is then brought up and sutured to the abdominal skin opening as a small ostomy.
 Urine is often allowed to empty into the diaper area.

-It is very important to have a good fluid intake to prevent urinary tract infections.
+Medical professionals agree that a good fluid intake is very important to prevent urinary tract infections.
 Your child's doctor and/or nurse will give you fluid intake guidelines based upon your child's specific medical condition.
-Routine follow-up including urine specimens ("samples") and radiologic x-ray examination are essential.
+Medical professionals agree that routine follow-ups including urine specimens ("samples") and radiologic x-ray examinations are essential.